NEJLT/nejlt-website/content/policies/preprint.md

 In addition, papers must remain anonymous for **three months** from the time of submission.
 This means that posting a paper on e.g. arXiv while it is under review may lead to a desk reject.
 The rejection embargo at NEJLT is twelve months before re-submission.

 The overriding goal is to not afford authors accidental advantage or disadvantage by means of their affiliation, to maintain fair and even reviewing.
-Evidence indicates that knowing a paper comes from a prestigious source [distorts reviews](https://www.pnas.org/content/114/48/12708?collection=).
+Evidence indicates that knowing a paper comes from a prestigious source distorts reviews, in [computer science](https://www.pnas.org/content/114/48/12708?collection=) and [other fields](https://jamanetwork.com/journals/jama/article-abstract/2556112).

 If in doubt, you are welcome to contact the EiC or a board member to work out a solution for your manuscript.